8 Biblical Reasons to Stand with Israel Today

 3) God’s Promises Over the Land

 When we talk about Israel, we are dealing with two aspects of it.
 It is a piece of property that God has made pronouncements about.
-And it’s God’s people to whom He’s given the land.
+This is God’s people, and He gave the land to them.

 God has made unique declarations regarding the land of Israel: